TrioTorus/django-cms-boilerplate/README.md

 ## Features ##

-* Ready-to-go Django-cms template project.
-* Uses tinymce as textarea editor, with sanitized minimalistic look.
+* Tinymce as textarea editor, with sanitized minimalistic look.
 * Collects static and media into public/{static,media} respectively.
 * Django admin activated by default.
 * Django timezone setting changed to CET for sanity.
 * HTML 5 base template with simple 404 and 500 error templates, based on HTML5 boilerplate AND Bootstrap.
+* Encourages the use of LESS css.
 * Encourages the use of split developer/staging/production specific `settings' module.
 * Encourages the use of pip and separate developer and production requirements files.
 * Includes a simple but useful fabfile.